-We are well aware that all pupils need the support of their parents/carers and teachers to develop their potential in school.
+We understand all pupils need the support of their parents/carers and teachers to develop their potential in school.
 We strive to build positive links with the parents/carers by keeping them informed about how their pupils are being taught and how well they are progressing.
 We will engage with parents/carers on how they can support learning at home.